positively-charged/bcc/doc/details.md

 script "Main" open {
    memcpy( structA, structB );
-   // The members of the `structA` structure variable will now have the same
+   // The members of `structA` will now have the same value as the members of
-   // value as the members of `structB`.
+   // the `structB` variable.
    Print( d: structA.value ); // Output: 321
 }
 ```